doheelee0328/diary/README.md

-# Hackathon Diary
+# Diary

-Welcome to Hackathon Diary!
+Welcome to Diary!
+Feel free to read, post and delete your entries!

 ## Installation